-Large Event Policy
+3.3.
+Large Event Policy and Guidelines

 All large events sponsored or co-sponsored by a student organization require special approval.
-You must apply for this approval a minimum of six (6) weeks prior to a scheduled event.
+You must apply for this approval a minimum of six (6) weeks before a scheduled event.
 This process has been established to provide your group with the best opportunity to host a successful event.
 It is also intended to protect you and the College from financial or physical risk.

 Please Note: You are not allowed to proceed with your event until you have received the approval for the event.
-This includes sale of tickets, promotion, or securing contractors and vendors.
+This includes the sale of tickets, promotion, or securing contractors and vendors.

-All organizations hosting an event of more than 120 people must submit a program proposal to the Office of Student Life and Development for review by the Office of Student Life and Development, Public Safety, and the Vice President of Enrollment and Student Affairs.
+All organizations hosting an event of more than 120 people must submit a program proposal to the Office of Student Life and Development for review by the Office of Student Life and Development and Public Safety

-You must submit the Large Event Program Proposal a minimum of six (6) weeks in advance for review.
-Once your proposal is approved you must attend a planning meeting with the Office of Student Life and Development, the Office of Public Safety, Buildings and Grounds, and the Facilities representative.
+You must submit an Event Proposal a minimum of six (6) weeks in advance for review.
+Once your proposal is approved you must attend a planning meeting with the Office of Student Life and Development.
+Access the list of Event rooms on campus here: Event Spaces and Room Setup